miningplanet/but-x/README.md

 [PM2](https://www.npmjs.com/package/pm2) is a process manager for Node.js applications with a built-in load balancer that allows you to always keep the explorer alive and running even if it crashes.
 Once you have configured the explorer to work properly in a production environment, it is recommended to use PM2 to start and stop the explorer instead of `npm start` and `npm stop` to keep the explorer constantly running without the need to always keep a terminal window open.

-You can start the explorer using PM2 with one of the following terminal cmds (be sure to run from within the explorer directory):
+You can start the explorer using PM2 with one of the following terminal commands (be sure to run from within the explorer directory):

 ```
 npm run start-pm2